pradeep-k/graphlake/README.md

 It is currently working with some limitations.
 I have tested it on LUBM, LDBC, and LANL data sets.

 More help will be provided soon, meanwhile feel free to contact me, if you plan to use this software.

+This is outdated code.
+GraphOne is the latest version of this code.